-- Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
-For approximate weights, see Specifications. - 2.
-Close and lock all hoods and doors. - 3.
-See Figure 3-12.
-Stow the mast and lights in the travel position as shown. - 4.
-Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - When lifting the unit, attach any slings, chains or hooks directly to the central lift point (A). - Use the forklift pockets (B) with care.
+- 1. Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
+For approximate weights, refer to Specifications. - 2.
+Verify the cradle locking pin is in place. - 3.
+Close and lock all hoods and doors. - 4.
+See Figure 3-11.
+Stow the mast and lights in the travel position as shown. - Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit - When lifting the unit, attach any slings, chains or hooks directly to the central lift point (A). - Use the forklift pockets (B) with care.
 Lift only from the side.
 Avoid approaching the unit at an angle, as this can permanently damage the forklift pockets, tires, or cabinet.
 Verify the forklift tines are clear of any obstructions before lifting.

-Figure 3-12.
+Figure 3-11.
 Lift Points